US STOCKS-Nasdaq surges as tech stocks roar back

 The Democrat-controlled U.S. House of Representatives will take up the relief bill on Wednesday, with the chamber's expected approval leading to President Joe Biden's signing the legislation into law later this week.

-The bank index fell after vaulting to a new 14-year peak.
-Economy-linked financials and industrials hovered near record highs.
+The bank index .SPXBK fell 1.7% after vaulting to a new 14-year peak.
+Economy-linked financials .SPSY, materials .SPLRCM and industrials .SPLRCI hovered near record highs.

+GameStop GME.N also rallied 26.9%, building on Monday's gain of over 40% on the video retailer's e-commerce strategy and speculation that small investors will pour stimulus checks into markets.

+Advancing issues outnumbered declining ones on the NYSE by a 1.78-to-1 ratio; on Nasdaq, a 2.83-to-1 ratio favored advancers.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.